 The Beat Generation are an often misunderstood group of souls.
 Even figuring out who and what they are is notoriously difficult.
 Yet there is no shortage of great books about the Beat writers and their fascinating lives and work.
 Below, I have collected what I consider the 12 essential books about the Beat Generation.
 (I have not included any works of actual Beat literature – ie On the Road, “Howl“, or Naked Lunch.
+Also, for reasons of obvious bias, I will not include my own books, any that I have edited, or any that have been published by Beatdom Books.

 Let’s start with Jack Kerouac.
 There are dozens of books about his life and work, but one of the most interesting is Joyce Johnson’s recent work, The Voice is All.
 It is a biography, yet it doesn’t cover all of his life.
 Instead, it takes a remarkably new look at how his unique voice was shaped through his early life experiences, with a focus on the importance of his French-Canadian heritage.